Nigerians in Japan

-Nigerians in Japan (在日ナイジェリア人, Zainichi Naijeriajin) form a significant immigrant community, with around 2800 living in the country, mostly belonging to the Nigerian Union in Japan which is divided into sub-unions based on states of origin.
+Nigerians in Japan (在日ナイジェリア人, Zainichi Naijeriajin) form a significant immigrant community.
+There are around 3,954 Nigerians living in the country.
+They mostly belong to the Nigerian Union in Japan, which is divided into sub-unions based on states of origin.
 The vast majority of Nigerians arrived in Japan from the mid-1980s onwards.

 Migration history

 Nigerians and other West African migrants began coming to Japan in the mid-1980s as migrant workers.
 Legal migrants often enter via student visas, which allow them to work for a limited number of hours each week.
 As of 2017 Japan has significantly eased restrictions on skilled immigrants gaining permanent right-to-remain visas, making them a logical follow-on from student visas.

 There are a number of organizations for Nigerian immigrants in Japan.
 The Nigerian Union in Japan, the oldest one, was founded in 1990.
 The Nigerian Union restarted twice, most recently in 2010.
 The Imo State Union, founded in 2002, replaced it to become the largest and most active, and has formally applied for non-profit status under Japanese law.